-FIERF Education grants may not be used to purchase equipment.
+FIERF Education grants may be used to purchase components to build or manufacture equipment with an educational or training focus.

-Up to ten percent (10%) of the total direct cost may be allocated for administrative expenses in lieu of indirect costs.
+Up to ten percent (10%) of the total direct cost may be allocated for institutional overhead in lieu of indirect costs.